oozut/cenv_tool/docs/usage.rst

 ``meta.yaml``.
 There you can define the name of the projects conda-environment at ``extra:env_name``.
+The python version has to be defined here at ``extra:python``, too.
 Also you can define requirements only needed during development but not to be included into the resulting conda package.
 These requirements have to be defined in the